AACE Grants in Research, Education, Advocacy, and Direct Service (READS Grants Program)

 Grant Submission Deadlines

-- The READS grant proposal requests for support are due 14 February 2020.
+- The current cycle READS grant proposal requests for support are due 14 February 2020.
 (In general, READS grant proposals will be due 15 January and 15 June of each year.
-(If the fifteenth falls on a holiday or weekend, then submission is due the following Monday).
+If the fifteenth falls on a holiday or weekend, then submission is due the following Monday).
 Grant submissions are now closed.

 - Notification of grant review/approval status should occur within three months following the grants committee review.
 The required grant components are listed in the READS Grants Criteria.